Click here for a

 (1911-1966) Corner of Castlereagh and Campbell streets.

 The Adelphi was opened by George Marlow on 5 May 1911 as a melodrama house.
-In 1914 it came under the control of the Fullers (although Marlow retained an interest in the theatre up until his death in 1939).
+In 1914 it came under the control of the Fullers (aka Brennan-Fuller), although Marlow retained an interest in the theatre up until his death in 1939.
 After extensive renovations they reopened the theatre as the Grand Opera House in August 1916.
 Later sub-let by Hugh J. Ward and Alan Wilkie, it was renamed the Tivoli in 1932 by lessee Con-Paul Theatres, and remained the Tivoli circuit’s Sydney stronghold until closed down in 1966.

-- See Tivoli Theatre for details relating to Sydney’s first Tivoli Theatre (aka The Garrick Theatre).
+Please note: See Tivoli Theatre for details relating to Sydney’s first Tivoli (aka The Garrick Theatre).

 Opened as the Haymarket Academy in 1884, Frank Smith bought the building in 1885 and converted it into the Alhambra Music Hall.
 After he was forced out in 1892 by the economic depression, the theatre was leased such entrepreneurs as Harry Rickards (1893), St John and Wilson (1898/99) and for most of the 1900s and 1910s by the Pugliese family.
 The Alhambra was sold in 1921 and briefly operated as a cinema (The Melba) before becoming a storehouse for Mick Simmons.